MxSxC1/MCResPackTutorial/README.md

 This is the most basic, and an example, will do separate examples and videos/tutorials on how to do more, and find the names/textures/originals/export the jar file/etc...use Gimp, do PBR, etc (nowhere near as hard as made out, but it does take considerable skill and effort to get it right)

 People over complicate things, me included, hopefully this is simpler.
+And as always, it is not really this simple in most cases, there is a lot more to it, but for now, that's you done, and works for basic textures...